VIHATTeam/OMICALL-React-Native-SDK/README.md

 You can refer <a href="https://github.com/VIHATTeam/OMICALL-React-Native-SDK/blob/main/example/android/build.gradle">android/build.gradle</a> to know more informations.

-- Add this setting In `app/build.gradle`:
+- Add these settings in `app/build.gradle`:
 ```
 apply plugin: 'com.android.application'
 apply plugin: 'kotlin-android'